Have you been able to find a good deal on Cazoo Group Ltd’s shares?

 Sponsored

-On June 08, 2022, Citigroup Downgraded Cazoo Group Ltd (NYSE: CZOO) to Neutral.
-A report published by Goldman on May 25, 2022, Initiated its previous ‘Neutral’ rating for CZOO.
-UBS Initiated an Neutral rating on April 27, 2022, and assigned a price target of $2.60.
-BofA Securities April 14, 2022d its ‘Buy’ rating to ‘Neutral’ for CZOO, as published in its report on April 14, 2022.
+On August 10, 2022, Berenberg Upgraded Cazoo Group Ltd (NYSE: CZOO) to Buy.
+A report published by Citigroup on June 08, 2022, Downgraded its rating to ‘Neutral’ for CZOO.
+Goldman also rated CZOO shares as ‘Neutral’, setting a target price of $2 on the company’s shares in an initiating report dated May 25, 2022.
+UBS initiated its ‘Neutral’ rating for CZOO, as published in its report on April 27, 2022.
+BofA Securities’s report from April 14, 2022 suggests a price prediction of $3.50 for CZOO shares, giving the stock a ‘Neutral’ rating.

-An average volume of 5.41M can be a very valuable indicator of volatility for CZOO stock.
-On a monthly basis, the volatility of the stock is set at 18.32%, whereas on a weekly basis, it is put at 41.75%, with a gain of 78.16% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $0.94, showing decline from the present price of $0.97, which can serve as yet another indication of whether CZOO is worth investing in or should be passed over.
+An average volume of 5.58M can be a very valuable indicator of volatility for CZOO stock.
+On a monthly basis, the volatility of the stock is set at 18.00%, whereas on a weekly basis, it is put at 9.25%, with a loss of -13.39% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $1.31, showing growth from the present price of $0.84, which can serve as yet another indication of whether CZOO is worth investing in or should be passed over.

 How Do You Analyze Cazoo Group Ltd Shares?